Acgfvvy/image-classifier/README.md

 # 📸 Smart Camera – AI Image Identifier

-Smart Camera is a smart, lightweight image classifier web app built using Clarifai's general recognition model.
+Smart Camera is a smart, lightweight image classifier web app built using Mobile Net's general recognition model.
 It is available as a Progressive Web App (PWA) and also as an Android app on the Google Play Store.

 ---

 ## 🚀 Features

-- 🧠 **AI-Powered Image Recognition** – Identify objects using Clarifai's model
+- 🧠 **AI-Powered Image Recognition** – Identify objects using Mobile Net's model
-- 💻 **PWA Support** – Works offline with installable web experience
+- 💻 **PWA Support** – Works offline with installable web experience - "https://smart-camera-3-15-2013.web.app"
 - 📱 **Android App** – Built with Capacitor and native integrations
 - 📊 **Firebase Analytics** – Tracks usage metrics
 - 🧩 **Firebase Crashlytics** – Automatically reports crashes